Mikoyan-Gurevich MiG-25: Aviation records

-In all, 29 records were claimed, of which seven were all-time world records for time to height, altitudes of 20000 m and higher, and speed.
+In all, 29 records were claimed, of which seven were all-time world records for time to altitudes of 20000 m and higher, and speed.
 Several records still stand.

 Technical description

 Because of the thermal stresses incurred in flight above Mach 2, the Mikoyan-Gurevich OKB had difficulties choosing what materials to use for the aircraft.
 They had to use E-2 heat-resistant Plexiglas for the canopy and high-strength stainless steel for the wings and fuselage.
 Using titanium rather than steel would have been ideal, but it was expensive and difficult to work with.
 The problem of cracks in welded titanium structures with thin walls could not be solved, so the heavier nickel steel was used instead.
 It cost far less than titanium and allowed for welding, along with heat-resistant seals.
 The MiG-25 was constructed from 80% nickel-steel alloy, 11% aluminium, and 9% titanium.
 The steel components were formed by a combination of spot welding, automatic machine welding, and hand arc welding methods.

 Initially, the interceptor version was equipped with the TL-25 Smerch-A (also referred to as Product 720) radar, a development of the system carried by the earlier Tu-128.
 While powerful and thus long-ranged and resistant to jamming, the system—due to the age of its design and its intended purpose (tracking and targeting high- and fast-flying US bombers and reconnaissance aircraft)—lacked look-down/shoot-down capability, which limited its effectiveness against low-flying targets.
-(This is one of the reasons why it was replaced with the Mikoyan-Gurevich MiG-31, whose Zaslon radar has that capability.)
+(This is one of the reasons why it was replaced with the MiG-31, whose Zaslon radar has that capability.)
 By the time the MiG-25 entered service in 1969, this was a serious shortcoming, as strategic bombing doctrine was shifting towards low-level penetration of enemy territory.
-After Belenko's defection to Japan exposed this flaw to the West, a government decree issued on 4 November 1976 called for urgent development of a more advanced radar.
-This resulted in the pulse-Doppler radar Sapphire-25 system fitted to the MiG-25PD variant.
+After Belenko's defection to Japan exposed this flaw to the West, a government decree issued on 4 November 1976 urgently called for a more advanced radar.
+To speed up development, the existing RP-23 Sapfir of the MiG-23 was repurposed, with the use of a larger antenna.
+The renamed Sapfir-25 gave the new MiG-25PD variant improved jamming resistance and look-down/shoot-down capability.